-To take something that people died trying to protect, and get it for flippant reasons, is an insult, to say the least.
+To take something that people tried to protect, and get it for flippant reasons, is not a good idea, to say the least.

 Maya Tribal Tattoo Customs

-The Maya have erroneously been portrayed as a violent culture who took part in human sacrifice.
+The Maya have erroneously been portrayed as a wild culture that took part in human sacrifice.

-This was because when some ancient Maya graves were uncovered, there were bones missing.
+This was because when some ancient Maya vaults were uncovered, there were bones missing.

 This is now believed to be because the remains likely had to be moved at some point.

-The Maya did not make human sacrifices, but they did believe in offering blood to their gods.
+The Maya did not make human sacrifices, but they did believe in offering lifeblood to their gods.

 Part of this custom involved piercing and tattooing.